Today, I am going to do a quick review of iPoll app, one of the best paid survey apps that you can use to make money with or without taking surveys!

-Before the skeptic in you jumps up and declare the site as scam, let’s deal with some background facts.
+Before the skeptic in you jumps up and declares the site as a scam, let’s deal with some background facts.

 The fund behind this company is huge.
 The company that owns iPoll is uSamp.

 Usamp, with its HQ in Encino, CA, is primarily in the online research panel industry.
-It boasts of an impressive line up of companies with focus on online market research survey and data sampling.
-Consistent with its other subsidiaries, uSamp assumed full operational responsibility over iPoll.
+It boasts of an impressive line up of companies with a focus on online market research survey and data sampling.
+Consistent with its other subsidiaries, uSamp assumed full operational responsibility for iPoll.

 Another impressive credential is that uSamp is listed on INC magazine’s 5000 fastest growing private companies in the states.

 To date, the company has announced it has successfully canvassed well in excess of $29 million from investors.

 So this should set the record straight. iPoll is certainly not a scam!